-To reflect on and learn from our journey so far, our Plan considered the findings from key evaluations, such as the Evaluation of the British Columbia Tripartite Framework Agreement on First.
-Nation Health Governance (2019) and the Evaluation of the First Nations Health Authority (2020).
+To reflect on and learn from our journey so far, our Plan considered the findings from key evaluations, such as the Evaluation of the British Columbia Tripartite Framework Agreement on First Nation Health Governance (2019) and the Evaluation of the First Nations Health Authority (2020).
 These evaluations capture the stories of change related to the work of the Tripartite partnership.
 They are important markers and reflection points for the FNHA.
-They are also part of FNHA's ongoing commitment to monitoring, evaluating and reporting on our progress (See section on Evaluating and Reporting on Our Progress on page 25).
+They are also part of FNHA's ongoing commitment to monitoring, evaluating and reporting on our progress.